antonjefcoate/JustSaying.Examples.Orderprocessing/exercise 4/readme.md

 8. Run JustSaying.Tools.exe move -from "source" -to "destination" -count "number-of-messages"

-9. Run OrderProcesser if it's not running and verify the messages you moved from the dead letter queue has been processed.
+9. Run OrderProcesser if it's not running and verify the messages you moved from the dead letter queue has been processed

 Well-done you have just recovered from failure and didn't lose a single order!